Does money talk make you cringe? Don't fret—there are simple ways to help you turn those awkward conversations into easy (and automatic) exchanges.

 I told myself this was the right decision because it allowed me to gauge whether they were worth working for based on what they were willing to pay me.
 The truth was that I felt uncomfortable telling clients what my rates were in fear that they would balk at them.

-Similarly, I feared chasing clients for late payment because I imagined that they would see me as someone who’s only interested in money and drop me like a hot potato.
-I was fearful of money talk because I thought it would lead to a strained relationship and a lost client.
+Similarly, I feared chasing clients for late payments.
+I imagined that they’d think I was only interested in money and drop me like a hot potato.
+I was fearful of money talk because I thought it would lead to a strained relationship with each person, and ultimately, a lost client.

 Overcome Imposter Syndrome and Get Comfortable With Money Talk

 As my business grew, I grew.
 I realized money talk was unavoidable.
-I also quickly learned that if I wanted to get paid and have a thriving business, I would have to learn to deal with them.
+I also quickly learned that if I wanted to be financially fit and have a thriving business, I would have to learn to deal with it.

-And deal with them I did.
-The more conversations I had, the easier they became.
+And deal with it I did.
+The more financial conversations I had, the easier they became.
 When clients asked me my rates, I told them.
 When payments were overdue, I reminded them.

 These questions consumed me.
-Doubts festered and affected my ability to make money.
+Doubts festered because of this story I kept telling myself, and it affected my ability to make money.
 But you know what?
 Over time I developed a sense of self-worth and became more comfortable with these conversations.